Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 Yes. controllers do make a difference to your experience of Beat Saber.

-The Oculus Touch controllers are used both for the Quest 2 and the Rift S headsets.
+The Meta Touch controllers are used both for the Quest 2 and the Rift S headsets.
 The controllers are compact and light.
 They feel like a breezy extension of your hand, which is important when you are holding the controllers for long periods of time.

 The Index controllers can hamper wrist movement while slashing in Beat Saber, so you may have to loosen the straps and hold them in a way that is conducive to playing the game.
 Luckily, you don’t need to use the straps in Beat Saber, so that’s fine.

-The Vive wands are a bit bulkier compared to the Oculus Touch, but it isn’t much of a big deal.
+The Vive wands are a bit bulkier compared to the Meta Touch, but it isn’t much of a big deal.
 The light from the saber emits right above the hilt in-game, which makes it feel very organic and aligned.
 The wand feels perfect for sword VR games (like Skyrim) in general.

 Is there any difference between a standalone headset and a PC tethered headset?